droglenc/NCMTH107/modules/CE/RFilter_CE1.md

 exposure med med low med med med med med med med
 </pre>

 Use this information to answer the following questions.
 Enter these data into a CSV file, load into R, and use R functions to answer all questions below (use R even though most questions can be answered by observing these simple data from the table above).
-For each question below indicate the number of individuals in the resultant data.frame. **Make sure to show the structure of the resultant data.frame in your R Code an Results section**.
+For each question below indicate the number of individuals in the resultant data.frame. **Make sure to show the structure of the resultant data.frame in your R Code and Results section**.

 1. Create a data.frame that contains only low-exposure sites.
 1. Use a different (from above) method to create a data.frame that contains only low-exposure sites.